shaloo/docs.arcana/docs/index.md

     A user must cross several hoops to issue a blockchain transaction on a new chain where the user does not have any assets yet.

-    Chain Abstraction removes the friction of users having to bridge across different blockchains to try newer apps and chains.
-In {{config.extra.arcana.company_name}}'s chain abstraction enabled Web3 apps, users can spend the unified balance across multiple chains from within the app context, bypassing the hassle of procuring or converting tokens on a new chain.
+    Chain Abstraction eliminates the need to bridge or convert tokens between blockchains.
+With {{config.extra.arcana.company_name}}'s solution, users can spend their combined balance from any chain directly within your app - no switching networks, no extra steps.

     The table below illustrates these steps when not using chain abstraction.
 With chain abstraction, the user experience is much simpler with a single-click transaction.